mohamedalidridii/mohamedalidridii/README.md

 </div>

-### <div align="center">I'm Mohamed Ali Dridi, a full-time full-stack freelance developer 👨‍💻 working remotely 🚀</div>
+### <div align="center">I'm Mohamed Ali Dridi, a  CEO and founder of KOYOTEC DIGITAL 🚀</div>

-- 🔭 I’m 3D artist, Technologist, developer

-- 🌱 I’m currently learning more about Web 3
+- 🌱 I’m currently doing persuing IT ENGINEERING

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: My life long love of coding has promoted a career from Mechanics Engineering to IT Engineering.
+- ⚡ Fun fact: My life long love of coding has promoted a career from Mechatronics Engineering to IT Engineering.

 <br/>